pic(1) — Linux manual page

 The GNU implementation of pic is part of the groff(1) document

-formatting system. pic is a troff(1) preprocessor that
+formatting system. pic is a troff(1) preprocessor that translates

-translates descriptions of diagrammatic pictures embedded in
+descriptions of diagrammatic pictures embedded in roff(7) or TeX

-pic is not executed directly by the user, but invoked by
+Normally, pic is not executed directly by the user, but invoked by

 specifying the -p option to groff(1).
 If no file operands are

-It is the user's responsibility to provide appropriate
+It is the user's responsibility to provide appropriate definitions

-GNU pic supports PY as a synonym of PF to work around a name
+GNU pic supports PY as a synonym of PF to work around a name space

-similar problem faces your document.
+problem faces your document.

 Options top